About the Author

 Doomsday Recon: When a freak rainstorm transports Army Cav Scout Nephi Bennett and his platoon from 1989 Panama to a brutal fantasy world ruled by an Aztec god, survival becomes their only mission.
 In the Land of the Black Sun, fuel runs low and ammunition dwindles as they face savage beasts, witches, and tribes demanding human sacrifice.
 This #1 bestselling military fantasy trilogy follows a soldier's arc from optimism into darkness that doesn't reset between chapters—a tale of duty, sacrifice, and the cost of keeping your humanity when an ancient evil rewards your worst impulses.

-The Widow’s Son: Utah, 1867: When demons abduct a widow’s infant son—a child born of supernatural forces—Federal Agent Zarahemla Two Crows faces a malevolent enemy from his past.
-The young pioneer mother insists on joining the reluctant lawman, and together they’re thrust into a continent-spanning apocalypse.
+The Widow's Son: Keep the Good Book close and your six-gun closer.
+Utah, 1867: When demons abduct a widow's infant son—a child born of supernatural forces—Federal Agent Zarahemla Two Crows faces a malevolent enemy from his past.
+The young pioneer mother insists on joining the reluctant lawman, and together they're thrust into a continent-spanning apocalypse.
 Aided by a vampire-slaying nun and a steam-mech pilot, these unlikely heroes battle through a haunted American West filled with skin-walkers, zombies, and ancient evils.
 Their quest leads them through the gates of Hell itself to prevent the resurrection of a godlike entity of darkness—where faith and six-guns are their only salvation in a world where the West got weird.

 A Fistful of Demons: Headlined by veteran storyteller David J. West, this massive anthology assembles over twenty of the freshest voices in the Weird West genre into 600+ pages of supernatural gunslinging action.
-Inspired by The Widow’s Son, these tales weave North American mythology, magic, alternate histories, and steampunk into the grit of the Old West.
+Inspired by The Widow's Son, these tales weave North American mythology, magic, alternate histories, and steampunk into the grit of the Old West.
 From undead plagues and demon hunters to ancient evils and unholy relics, each story delivers the genre-bending thrills of classics like Deadlands and The Dark Tower.
-Keep the Good Book close and your six-gun closer—this tome is bursting at the seams with weird western adventure.
+This tome is bursting at the seams with weird western adventure, including The Spear of Destiny, the sequel novella to The Widow's Son.

 Coming Soon